Argentine coast

 Accomplishments

-Since 1960 we have been involved in the creation of more than 15 protected areas in the country that total more than five million hectares.
-We lead and facilitate with our local partners, the development and implementation of the Integrated Management Plan for the Patagonian Coastal Zone, funded by the Global Environment Facility and the United Nations Development Program.
-Our work contributed to improve the practices used by oil tankers and to modify their shipping routes to reduce marine pollution by oil that in the past caused massive and chronic mortality of seabirds.
-We generate programs and research projects for the management and conservation of key species including dolphins, whales, elephant seals, penguins, cormorants and sharks.
+Since the 1960s, we have participated in the creation of more than 15 coastal protected areas in the country, totaling approximately 9,800 km2 of coastal land areas and 15,000 km2 of coastal marine areas within the territorial sea.
+Together with local partners and agencies, we lead and facilitate the development and implementation of the Integrated Management Plan for the Patagonian Coastal Zone, funded by the Global Environment Facility (GEF) and the United Nations Development Programme (UNDP).
+Our work contributed to improving the practices used by oil tankers and modifying their shipping routes to reduce marine oil pollution, which in the past caused massive and chronic seabird mortality.
+We were leaders in the study and conservation of the southern right whale, working with key local leaders to protect its first breeding refuge in 1974, the Golfo San José Provincial Marine Park.
+We created programs and supported research projects for the management and conservation of key species such as elephant seals, penguins, cormorants, and whales.
+Currently, a network of more than 200 sport and recreational fishermen have transformed their practices and become allies in the conservation of large endangered sharks, tagging more than 3,000 for study and then releasing them alive back into the sea.

 WE STAND FOR WILDLIFE